-Like most other fruits and vegetables, timing is everything when it comes to harvesting watermelon.
+When it comes to harvesting watermelon, timing is everything.
 Pick the fruit too soon and it won't be sweet.
 Wait too long to pick the fruit, and it may be mushy and unappealing.

 There are four steps to take to tell if your watermelon is ready for harvest.
 If all of these "tests" indicate that the watermelon is ready to be picked, you know you're in for a real treat.

 If you always follow these four steps when harvesting watermelon, you can be assured that the fruit you pick will be sweet, crisp and in peak condition to eat.
 If you're buying a watermelon at a market or store, always look at the spot on the bottom of the melon.
 You want it to be a golden yellow color.
 If it's white, the melon isn't ripe.